Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 The rest of us are frozen.
 The other children don’t wish to attract their father’s anger.

 I’m not overly worried about being the anger-target, its happened plenty of times before.
-But I am worried that if I challenge my partner, the ensuing detonation may be worse than what’s happening now.
+I don’t know what would happen if I challenge my partner in this context.
+But I am worried the ensuing detonation may be worse than what’s happening now.
 I don’t want the children to witness that.
+The tension and uncertainty triggers cowardice.

 So I don’t say the words.
 And these unspoken words are the biggest regret of my life.